Contribution Guidelines for hosted projects

 - Recovering your account if you lose your 2FA credentials

-License specification
+License Specification

-- Each repository must contain a license file.
+Each repository must contain a license file.
 Include the plain-text version of the license as a LICENSE file in the top-level directory of the repository.

-Copyright Contributors to the [NAME OF PROJECT] Project.
+Copyright Contributors to the __________ Project.

-SPDX-License-Identifier: Apache-2.0
+# SPDX-License-Identifier: Apache-2.0

 Here is an example Signed-off-by line, which indicates that the submitter accepts the DCO: